-Smoking: Smoking a pack a day of cigarettes doubles the risk of developing cataracts.
+Smoking a pack of cigarettes every day doubles the risk of developing cataracts.
 Smokers are at particular risk for cataracts located in the nuclear portion of the lens.
 Quitting smoking can help reduce the risk, although the risk will remain higher in former smokers than those who never smoked.

-Nutrition: Although it is not clear how much of a role nutrition plays in age-related cataracts, there is evidence that antioxidant-rich fruits and vegetables may offer some protection.
-The antioxidants most studied for cataract prevention are lutein and zeaxanthin, which are a type of antioxidant called carotenoids.
-Lutein and zeaxanthin are found in the lenses of the eyes.
+Although it is not clear how much of a role nutrition plays in age-related cataracts, there is evidence that antioxidant-rich fruits and vegetables may offer some protection.
+The antioxidants most studied for cataract prevention are lutein and zeaxanthin, which are a type of antioxidants called carotenoids.
+Lutein and zeaxanthin are found in the lens.

 Some research suggests that foods that contain these carotenoids, such as green leafy vegetables, may help slow the aging process in the eye and protect against cataracts.
 However, studies indicate that dietary supplements that contain lutein and zeaxanthin, or antioxidant vitamins, such as vitamin C or E, do not reduce the risks for cataract formation.